orf53975/dahak/README.md

 # dahak
-This is an exploit kit for restricted secured computer systems that contain a JRE or Microsoft App-V that contains a JRE on the apps list.
+This is an post-exploitation information gathering kit for restricted secured computer systems that contain a JRE (or Microsoft App-V that contains a JRE on the apps list.)
 It demonstrates the ability to access and perform operations usually restricted and tightly locked-down on these systems, such as accessing global keystrokes natively.
 The program includes multiple tools for investigation and exploit utilization, such as a keystroke logger, recovery of saved Chrome credentials/web history, stress-testing a target against a DDoS attack and automatic timed uploading.
-It is recommended to deploy the payload using a LanSchool console/Compromised Citrix management or SMB exploit.
-Use Powershell to configure properties to execute the JAR file. (i.e. add JAR file associations to run w/ javaw.exe if using App-V to install JAVA.
+It is recommended to deploy the payload using a LanSchool console/Compromised Citrix management or SMB exploit (via metasploit).
+Use Powershell to configure properties to execute the JAR file. (i.e. add JAR file associations to run w/ javaw.exe if using App-V to install JAVA.)

 # Installation for restricted systems with App-V
 To install a package, run the following commands in a PowerShell script